-We live in a world that idolizes celebrities.
+We live in a world that idolises celebrities.
 They are photographed for magazines, interviewed on the radio, and recorded for television.
 Their lives are held up as the golden standard and are envied by many.
 People who live minimalist lives are not championed by the media in the same way.
 They don‘t fit into the consumerist culture that is promoted by corporations and politicians.
 Yet, they live a life that is attractive and inviting.

 While most people are chasing after success, glamour, and fame, minimalism calls out to us with a smaller, quieter, calmer voice.
 It invites us to slow down, consume less, but enjoy more.
-And when we meet someone living a simplified life, we often recognize that we have been chasing after the wrong things all along.
+And when we meet someone living a simplified life, we often recognise that we have been chasing after the wrong things all along.

 MINIMALISM IS NOT EXTERNAL, BUT INTERNAL.